CharlesAMoss/object-editor/README.md

 - Load any valid Class from a local directory to be instanced for your object.
 - View a list of supported commands with the "HELP" command.
 - Add a property and value to instanced object with syntax checking.
+- If a property already exists value is type checked before updating.
 - Retrieve the value of a specified property.
 - Retrieve all of the all of the member properties of a given object.
 - Write a serialized sting as a record of instanced object.